-In 2016, Aspire hosted 24 events, in which 1,331 community members participated.
+In 2017, Aspire hosted 35 events, in which 1,575 community members participated.
 These events ranged from training sessions for tutors, to appreciation events, learning journeys, family nights, Halloween-themed costume bashes, and end of year seasonal celebrations.
-Learning Journeys, funded by the Community Foundation of Mississauga, included educational trips to the Ontario Science Centre and Toronto Zoo.
+Learning Journeys, funded by the Community Foundation of Mississauga, included educational trips to the Ontario Science Centre and the Royal Ontario Museum.